Learn the easiest ways to braid manes with this step-by-step tutorial.

 Step 1: Lay both pieces of yarn over the braid (see photo below).

-Step 3: Grasp the yarn pieces (on the right side of braid) and pull them back through.
+Step 3: Grasp the yarn pieces (on the right side of the braid) and pull them back through.
 Then pull the knot tight.

 Tie a single knot to prevent slippage.